dimadesu/android-rtmp-ingest/README.md

 ffmpeg -i rtmp://localhost:1935/mystream -c:v hevc_mediacodec -codec_name OMX.qcom.video.encoder.hevc -bitrate_mode 1 -b:v 4000K -g 250 -pix_fmt nv12 -c:a copy -f mpegts srt://au.srt.belabox.net:4000?streamid=YOUR_STREAM_ID
 ```

 `-codec_name` setting you need to look up for your phone.
-Use [`Codec Info` app](https://play.google.com/store/apps/details?id=com.parseus.codecinfo) and find a codec that can do hardware accelation.
+Install [`Codec Info` app](https://play.google.com/store/apps/details?id=com.parseus.codecinfo) and use it to find a codec name on your phone that can do hardware accelation.

-Tweak other ffmpeg options to your liking.
+Tweak other `ffmpeg` options to your liking.

-More details on Mediacodec options
+Get more details on Mediacodec options:

 ```
 ffmpeg -help encoder=hevc_mediacodec